encord-team/encord-client-python/docs/source/tutorials/datasets.rst

         ]
     )

-This will upload the given list of images to the dataset associated with the :class:`dataset_manager <.EncordClientDataset>` and create an image group.
+This will upload the given list of images to the dataset associated with the :class:`dataset_manager <.DatasetManager>` and create an image group.

 .. note::